Meagan Frank is the author of the Choosing to Grow series, a national speaker, writer, teacher, coach, and mother of three.

-Winter Block consists of carting children to hockey or basketball and writing as much as she can on the variety of projects that litter her desk.
-She is a regular contributor to the online magazine Books Make a Difference and she is working on four separate books:
+Winter Block consists of carting children to hockey or indoor soccer and writing as much as she can on the variety of projects that litter her desk.
+She is a regular contributor to the online magazine Books Make a Difference and she is working on three separate books:

-A Line in the Water (completed upmarket women’s fiction manuscript) Grace McIntyre toggles between opulence and simplicity.
+A Line in the Water (upmarket women’s fiction manuscript currently under revision) Grace McIntyre toggles between opulence and simplicity.
 Eventually she has to choose between her connection to an affluent, material world and the pure love she finds when she is stripped of everything she’s known.

 Choosing McGuire: A multi-generational narrative of Meagan’s family history interweaving the stories of three generations of McGuires: